Chris00/ocaml-gammu/README.md

     opam install gammu

-If you prefer to compile by hand, issue `jbuilder build
+If you prefer to compile by hand, issue `dune build
 @install` in the directory in which you downloaded this code.

 To compile the library with debugging output turned on for the C